datopian/playbook/agile/README.md

 It is suggested this is merged with first sprint planning meet (however, can have separate, especially if you want to inform a broader group of people)

-Product Owner, Scrum Master and Delivery Team need to be there
+Product Owner, Scrum Leader and Delivery Team need to be there

 ## The Sprint Process and Key Concepts